TheoCam/project/README.md

 //Game description:
 1. In this game, player has to control a snake to collect letters.
 In each level, a word will be given.
 Player needs to use keyboard (a, left; d, right; w, up; s, down) to control the moving direction of the snake to collect letters so as to spell this word.
-2. The game difficulty will increase, which means the length of words in each level will increase.
+2. The game difficulty will increase as level increases, which means the length of words in each level will increase.
-3. If the entire word is spelt correctly, win this round and enter the next level.
+3. If the entire word is spelt correctly, player will be promoted to the next level.
 4. If the snake hit the wall or hit itself, the game fail.
 5. Complete 10 levels, win the game.
 6. Positions of letters are randomly generated each time.